 The location of a fixer-upper is the most desirable attribution.
 It’s something that cannot be easily changed, so you have to look for a safe neighborhood with reasonably high property.
 If you have a neighborhood in mind that you really want to live in, you might be able to snag a more run-down home for way below the market price.
+Luckily we live in a beautiful area of The New River Valley so it shouldn’t be hard to find a nice place.
 Most of the time, people want to buy a house that is move-in ready.
 This gives you a hand up because you have less competition when looking at homes.
 All it takes is a little time investment and some money to renovate and create your perfect home.
 As long as you have a realistic idea of what you’re getting into, this can be as good as it sounds.

 The first thing you absolutely need to do if you’re going to invest in a fixer-upper is add up the costs to renovate the property.
 Some fixer-upper houses are worth more than others, but you should always make sure that you’ll make a comfortable profit after all the costs.
 These costs include materials, labor for you, and labor costs for whoever you hire to help.
 You can do this by getting a thorough assessment of the house’s condition.
 Next, you’d need to figure out the home’s future market value after renovations and you could do this by drawing though real estate prices in the neighborhood.
 We recommend deducting a little more for unforeseen problems, inflation, and extras that might be necessities.